List of M jak miłość characters: Lisiecki family

-Lisiecki family is related to Mostowiak family through the 2019 wedding of Bartosz Lisiecki and Urszula Mostowiak.

 Andrzej Lisiecki (Tomasz Oświeciński) is an older brother of Bartosz Lisiecki.
 In the past he was married to Elżbieta but his marriage lasted only a few months.
-On January 31, 2017, he married his friend, Marzena Laskowska and they're expecting their first child.
+On 31 January 2017, he married his friend, Marzena Laskowska and they're expecting their first child.
 Status: present, living in Grabina.
 Marital status: married to Marzena Lisiecka since 2017.

 Elżbieta Lisiecka (Anna Sarna) is a divorced first wife of Andrzej Lisiecki.
 She came to Grabina to stop Andrzej's wedding with Marzena Laskowska, saying that they're not divorced.
 Status: non-present since 2017.
 Marital status: divorced from Andrzej Lisiecki.

 Marzena Lisiecka, born Laskowska (Olga Szomańska) is a second wife of Andrzej Lisiecki.
 She worked at Siedlisko with Urszula Lisiecka.
-Marzena gave birth to her daughter Kalina on March 17, 2020.
+Marzena gave birth to her daughter Kalina on 17 March 2020.

 Kalina Lisiecka is a first child of Andrzej Lisiecki and his wife, Marzena Lisiecka.
-She was born on March 17, 2020, in Warsaw.
+She was born on 17 March 2020, in Warsaw.

 Bartosz Lisiecki (Arkadiusz Smoleński) is a younger brother of Andrzej Lisiecki.
-Before he came to Grabina, he was in jail.
-Bartosz was previously married to Jolanta Lisiecka but they divorced after she betrayed him and gave birth to a daughter whose father was her lover.
-Lisiecki met Urszula Mostowiak and she split with her fiance to be with Bartosz.
-They married on June 4, 2019.
-Status: present, living in Grabina.
-Occupation: car mechanic.
-Marital status: married to Urszula Lisiecka since 2019.

-Jolanta Lisiecka is a first wife of Bartosz Lisiecki.
-They are divorced.

-Urszula Lisiecka, born Jakubczyk is a second wife of Bartosz Lisiecki.
-They married on June 4, 2019.
-They are divorced in 2023.
+He is married to Dorota Kawecka since 2024 and was previously married to Jolanta Lisiecka and Urszula Mostowiak (2019-2023).

-Dorota Kawecka (Dorota Rejzer) is a third wife of Bartosz Lisiecki.
-They married on 2025.
+Dorota Lisiecka, born Kawecka (Dorota Rejzer) is a third wife of Bartosz Lisiecki.
+They married on 26 November 2024.
+She was previously married to Tomasz Kawecki.

 Aniela (Elżbieta Kijowska) is a grandmother of Marzena Lisiecka and Beata.
 She made a testament and decreased her furtune to her only great-grandchild, Kalina Lisiecka.

 Beata (Izabela Warykiewicz) is a half-sister of Marzena Lisiecka.
 She came to Grabina in 2021 after her sister's death and wanted to take care of her niece Kalina to take a decrease from her great-grandmother Aniela.